climber2002/zendesk-search/README.md

 ### Runner and Command

-The entrypoint of this app is the `Runner` class, which just accept user input from console and transform the input into corresponding command and then execute it.
+The entrypoint of this app is the `Runner` class, which firstly creates a `SearchManager` instance from the json files, and then just accept user input from console and transform the input into corresponding command and then execute it.
 Currently we have two `Command` class in `lib/commands/` folder,

 - SearchFieldCommand: This is to do search
 - ListSearchableFieldsCommand: This is to list searchable fields for each entity type.